chef/chef-server/terraform/README.md

 ***NOTE:*** **There is no automatic reaping of the scenario.**

+## Working with Active Scenarios

+### List Active Scenarios

+For terraform to track multiple concurrent scenarios it uses a concept called a `workspace`.

+The `workspace` name is the combination of the following variables `SCENARIO-ENABLE_IPV6-PLATFORM` (e.g. `omnibus-tiered-fresh-install-ipv6-rhel-7`)

+To get a list of the workspaces that are still active you may run the `make list-active-workspaces` command.

 ## Adding a new Scenario

 1. Duplicate an existing scenario directory that is similar to the one you desire.
 For example, if you wanted to add a